-You must turn off the server (see "Turning off the server" on page 31) before connecting any cables to or disconnecting any cables from the server.
+You must turn off the server (see "Turning off the server") before connecting any cables to or disconnecting any cables from the server.

 See the documentation that comes with optional devices for additional cabling instructions.
 It might be easier for you to route cables before you install certain options.